flekschas/jupyter-scatter/README.md

 jupyter labextension install @jupyter-widgets/jupyterlab-manager jupyter-scatter
 ```

-For a minimal working example, take a look at [test-environment](test-environment).
+For a minimal working example, take a look at [test-environments](test-environments).

 ## Get Started